Woman coach mapping niche positioning for a specific client problem

 How do you test a new niche?

 Message real people.
 Post about their exact pain points.
 If you don’t get curiosity, adjust.
-If you get “OMG this is me!,” you’ve landed.
+If you get qualified questions, calls, and sales evidence, continue testing.
+Interest alone is not validation.

 Should I share my niche everywhere?